 How to Reverse Sear on a Traeger:

-- Season steak with salt and pepper.
+- Season with salt and pepper.

 - Enjoy the best damn steak of your life.

-To see more tips from the pros and earn your degree in Smokenomics.
+See more tips from the pros and earn your degree in Smokenomics.